Rahul-Raviprasad/Machine-Learning/Neural Networks/NeuralNetwork.md

 These are simplified models of the biological nervous system and therefore has drawn inspiration for the human brain.

-An NN, in general, is a highly interconnected network of a large number of processing elements called neurons, in an architecture inspired by the brain.
+A NN, in general, is a highly interconnected network of a large number of processing elements called neurons, in an architecture inspired by the brain.
 A NN can be massively parallel exhibiting parallel distributed computing.

 #### Characteristics
 1. Fault tolerant: Imagine if we loose few neurons in our brains, still it will not have a catastrophic impact it may cause some delay in the processing.